 All in all, the employees, working at any level, are the eyes and ears of any organization.
 The real fuel and energy behind a company’s growth and success come from its people or the workforce.
 It’s important to keep the employees delighted and contended to ensure that the organization does not lose its customers, profits, and, most importantly, market value.

-Employees should be recognized as a company’s greatest asset.
+Employees should be a company’s greatest asset.
 While most companies agree with this in principle, they often do not support it in their day-to-day actions.
 People can make all the difference in a company’s success and, with a motivated workforce, can make up for almost any lack of other resources such as facilities, working capital, and limited products.
-Every company should make concentrated efforts to meet employee needs and desires in a cost-effective way so that that company performance will be improved.
-This improved performance should result in better customer service and increased shareholder value.
+Every company should make concentrated efforts to meet employee needs and desires cost-effectively to improve company performance.
+This enhanced performance should result in better customer service and increased shareholder value.

-The majority of employees are hired to do functions specifically based on the current needs of the organization.
+Most employees are hired to do functions specifically based on the organization’s current needs.
 As the strategies and directions of an organization change, these employees (human assets) start yielding less over time.
 In some situations, such employees hired never have their complete capabilities assessed or explored.
 Furthermore, a general inability to quantify the capacity of human resources exists.
-Subsequently, the organization is not able to effectively determine when it has reached its affordable human asset capacity level.
-This finally concludes the reasons that describe why the employees are invaluable and intangible assets for any organization.
+Subsequently, the organization cannot effectively determine when it has reached its reasonable human asset capacity level.
+This concludes the reasons why employees are invaluable and intangible assets for any organization.

 Recommended Articles

-Here are some articles that will help you to get more detail about the intangible assets, so just go through the link.
+Here are some articles that will help you get more details about intangible assets, so just go through the link.